Portfolio

 Mahjong Cards 2014–current

 The classic game of mahjong solitaire but with a simple twist: it’s played with a regular deck of playing cards instead of Chinese tiles.
+YouTube video

 Work on this game started in 2011 and it took me ages to finish — it’s a lot more technically complicated than it looks!
 This is the first game I released with the intention of making money from it.